epam/NGB/docs/md/cli/command-reference.md

 ```
 *Description*

-Adds an annotation (GFF, GTF, BED) file to the reference on NGB server.
+Adds an annotation (GFF, GTF, BED, VCF) file to the reference on NGB server.
 Reference file can be addressed by name or an identifier (retrieved from **reg_ref** command, at registration time or search command).
-If annotation file is already registered on NGb server, it can be addressed by name or by an identifier.
+If annotation file is already registered on NGB server, it can be addressed by name or by an identifier.
 Otherwise a path to the annotation file should be provided.

 *Example*
 ```